xSlither/node-eventlog/README.md

 npm i node-eventlog
 ```

-However, if there is an issue installing the pre-compiled binaries (such as bring behind a corporate firewall), it will fallback to compiling from the source, which means you need to have [windows-build-tools](https://www.npmjs.com/package/windows-build-tools) or Visual Studio & Python installed.
+However, if there is an issue installing the pre-compiled binaries (such as being behind a corporate firewall), it will fallback to compiling from the source, which means you need to have [windows-build-tools](https://www.npmjs.com/package/windows-build-tools) or Visual Studio & Python installed.

 ### How to use the module